Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/about.md

 ---

-Mafalda SFU is a suite of Node.js packages that allows to create and manage WebRTC audio and video conference rooms with throusands of participants over multiple servers, in a fully automated way.
+Mafalda SFU is a suite of Node.js packages that allows to create and manage WebRTC audio and video conference rooms with thousands of participants over multiple servers, in a fully automated way.

 Built on top of [Mediasoup](https://mediasoup.org/), one of the most performant